-With the constant need for software delivery and integrations, build management has become a very important part of the software testing and development lifecycle.
+With the constant need for software delivery and integrations, build management systems have become a very important part of the software testing and development lifecycle.
 However, to use it properly, you need to understand it.
 This article will take you through the basics of software build management and how it may benefit you and your team.

 What Is Build Management?